Riverside Park (Indianapolis): Lake Sullivan Sports Complex

-As part of the Riverside Regional Park bordered by Lake Sullivan, the Lake Sullivan Sports Complex operates as the Indy Cycloplex.
-The complex includes the Major Taylor Velodrome and BMX Track, which is owned by the City of Indianapolis Department of Parks and Recreation and operated by Marian University.
-The Lake Sullivan Skate Park is owned and operated by the City of Indianapolis Department of Parks and Recreation.
+As part of the Riverside Regional Park and bordered by Lake Sullivan, the Lake Sullivan Sports Complex operates as the Indy Cycloplex.
+The complex includes the Major Taylor Velodrome and BMX Track, which is owned by the Indianapolis Department of Parks and Recreation and operated by Marian University.
+The Lake Sullivan Skate Park is owned and operated by the Department of Parks and Recreation.
 The Cycloplex is home to an urban garden, weekly farmers' market, daily programming, and more.